PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Introduction

 \section{Introduction}

 In recent years, conversational assistants have been deployed at scale and used by millions of users for daily interactions~\citep{chatterji2025chatgpt}.
 These conversational assistants, relying on large language models (LLMs), retain user-specific information across conversation sessions to support personalization and continuity; we refer to this capability as \textit{long-term memory}.
 Major platforms such as ChatGPT~\citep{OpenAI_Memory}, Gemini~\citep{Google_Gemini_Release_2024_11_19}, and Claude~\citep{Anthropic_Memory} now use long-term memory to retain user preferences and interaction histories across sessions.
 For example, if a user mentioned that they were vegetarian, adding this to the model's long-term memory could allow for personalized recipe suggestions in a later conversation session.
 Although various memory architectures were earlier proposed~\citep{zhong2023memorybankenhancinglargelanguage,zhang2025survey,maharana2024evaluatinglongtermconversationalmemory}, contemporary conversational assistants increasingly adopt simpler designs in which persistent user information is represented as text and injected directly into the system context of subsequent conversations~\citep{rehberger2025chatgpt_memory}.
-This allows models to maintain continuity without requiring users to repeatedly restate context or explicit retrieval during inference time~\citep{OpenAI_Memory, zhang2024surveymemorymechanismlarge}.
+This allows models to maintain continuity without requiring explicit retrieval or users to repeatedly restate context~\citep{OpenAI_Memory, zhang2024surveymemorymechanismlarge}.

 Conversational assistants, even in the absence of memory, exhibit alignment challenges~\citep{shen2023large,anwar2024foundational, liutrustworthy}.
-Prior work has shown that LLMs can be sensitive to irrelevant context, exhibiting context leakage~\citep{mireshghallah2024llmssecrettestingprivacy, gupta2024llmtaskinterferenceinitial, hui2024pleak}, and display sycophantic behavior by with responses favoring perceived user preferences rather than objective evidence~\citep{sharma2025understandingsycophancylanguagemodels,perez2023discovering,fanous2025syceval}.
+Prior work has shown that LLMs can be sensitive to irrelevant context, exhibiting context leakage~\citep{mireshghallah2024llmssecrettestingprivacy, gupta2024llmtaskinterferenceinitial, hui2024pleak}, and display sycophantic behavior with responses favoring perceived user preferences rather than objective evidence~\citep{sharma2025understandingsycophancylanguagemodels,perez2023discovering,fanous2025syceval}.
 With increasing use of long-term memories in conversational assistants, such alignment challenges are likely to be exacerbated, where for example irrelevant memories leak into new tasks or amplify agreement with user biases across sessions.

 To study these memory-induced risks, we introduce \textbf{PersistBench}.
 Specifically, we evaluate: \emph{cross-domain leakage}, where memories from one domain inappropriately influence responses in unrelated conversations; and \emph{memory-induced sycophancy}, where stored user beliefs or attributes bias the model toward unwarranted agreement and suppress objective or corrective responses (see ~\autoref{fig:teaser}).
 Unlike prior work that primarily targets privacy-centric failures such as PII disclosure and contextual integrity violations~\citep{mireshghallah2025cimemoriescompositionalbenchmarkcontextual}, or risks confined to a single short context window~\citep{hui2024pleak}, PersistBench covers a wider and different set of risks (cross-domain leakage and sycophancy) caused by long-term user memories.